ISISComputingGroup/ibex_developers_manual/OxfordInstrumentsIPS.md

 # IPS

 The Oxford instruments IPS is a cryogenic magnet power supply. **This device can cause a magnet to [quench](https://en.wikipedia.org/wiki/Superconducting_magnet#Magnet_quench) if it sends commands while the magnet is in the wrong state!
-Please be careful when modifying this driver, especially if modifying the state machine.**
+Please be careful when modifying this driver, especially if modifying the state machine.** In particular, the two most obvious states which must be avoided are:
+1. PSU current != Magnet current and switch heater on
+1. Ramping the Magnet current too fast

 # Basic cryomagnet operation